tobsol/price-tracker/README.md

 - **Price history chart per product**
   Every check is stored in `priceHistory`.
 The frontend renders a small line chart to show how the price has moved over time (not just the current value).

-- **Alert rules**
+- **Per-product alert rules (backend)**
+  Each tracked product can have its own alert configuration:
-  - Optional **target price** (e.g. `≤ 2800 NOK`)
+  - **Target price** – alert when the current price is **less than or equal to** this value (e.g. `≤ 2800 NOK`).
-  - Optional **target discount %** (e.g. `≥ 10%`)
-  - The backend only sends an email when one of these rules is met and the price hasn’t already been notified at that level.
+  - **Target discount** – alert when the price is at least **X% cheaper** than the `initialPrice` (e.g. `≥ 20%` discount).
+  - If **no rules** are set for a product, the tracker falls back to:
+    **“Alert on any real price drop”** compared to the previous check (but never twice for the exact same price).

+  The alert logic is **OR-based**:
+  - If *either* the target price rule **or** the target discount rule is satisfied, an alert is eligible.
+  - Alerts are de-duplicated using `lastNotifiedPrice`, so the same price point does not spam your inbox.

+- **Email notifications (Resend)**
+  When an alert rule is met, the backend sends an email via Resend (configured via `.env`).
+  Each alert email includes:
+  - Current price and currency
+  - Initial price
+  - Discount vs initial (in %)
+  - Lowest price seen so far and when it occurred
+  - The alert rule(s) that were met (e.g. *“Price ≤ 2800 NOK”*, *“Discount vs initial ≥ 10%”*)
+  - Direct link to the product page

+  Subjects are sanitized (no newlines, normalized whitespace) so they comply with Resend’s validation rules.

+> **Planned:** In a later iteration, the frontend will expose full UI controls for editing alert rules (target price / discount) per product.
+For now, configuration lives in the backend / database.

+---

 ### Automation & storage

 - **Manual re-check**
-  A “Re-check now” button calls a protected `/admin/tick` endpoint to scrape all tracked products on demand.
+  A “Re-check now” button calls a protected `/admin/tick` endpoint to scrape all tracked products on demand and show how many prices changed, how many alerts were triggered, and how many emails were sent.

 - **Scheduled job every 30 minutes**
-  Cron job triggers the same tick endpoint on a schedule to keep prices fresh.
+  A cron job triggers the same tick endpoint on a schedule to keep prices fresh without manual interaction.

 - **MongoDB Atlas storage**
-  Products, history and analytics (initial price, lowest price, change %, etc.) are stored in Atlas.
+  Products, history and analytics (initial price, lowest price, change %, rules, etc.) are stored in MongoDB Atlas.

-- **Email notifications via Resend**
+- **Email infrastructure via Resend**
-  When a threshold is crossed, the backend can send an email using Resend’s API (configurable via `.env`).
+  All emails are sent through Resend’s REST API.
+Credentials and recipient addresses are injected via environment variables to keep secrets out of Git.

 ---

-## Why this exists (design thinking)

-Online retailers constantly tweak prices, then shout “–20%” compared to a short-lived peak.
-Traditional trackers and sale banners often compare against that inflated high, which creates **false positives**:

-- A product is “on sale”, but still **more expensive** than when you first saw it.
-- As a user, you make a bad decision because the reference point is wrong.
+## How alert logic works (and why it’s designed this way)

+Traditional trackers often answer:

+> “Is this price lower than some recent peak?”

-This project is designed around a different question:
+This project answers a more personal question:

-> "Is this price better than when I started caring about this product?"
+> “Is this price better than when **I** started caring about this product?”

-Key design choices:
+To support that, the alert system is built around:

-- **Personal baseline**
+1. **Personal baseline**
-  The first time you track a product, its price is stored as `initialPrice`.
-This is your truth, not the shop’s.

-- **Signed change vs initial**
-  Instead of just “10% difference”, the app shows `+10%` (worse) or `-10%` (better).
-The sign is preserved.
+   - `initialPrice` is captured when you first start tracking.
+   - All discounts and % changes are measured relative to that number, not the retailer’s latest “original” price.

+2. **Two mental models of a good deal**
+   - **Absolute price**:
+     “If this shoe hits **2 500 NOK or less**, I’m willing to buy.”
+   - **Relative discount**:
+     “If it’s at least **20% off** the original price I saw, that feels like a real sale.”

+   In behavioural economics terms:
+   - The absolute price reflects your **willingness to pay** / budget constraint.
+   - The discount reflects your sense of **value vs the original anchor**.

+3. **OR logic instead of over-optimisation**
+   - The tracker sends an alert if **any one** of your conditions is met:
+     - price ≤ target price **OR**
-- **Real discount only**
+     - discount ≥ target discount %
-  `dropFromInitialPercent` is derived from that signed change and clamped at 0.
-The app never calls a price increase a “discount”.

-- **Transparent history**
-  The line chart and “lowest price since tracking” date let you see if a current “deal” is actually worse than a previous low.

-Together, this helps avoid **fake discounts** based on temporary price spikes and supports more honest decision-making.
+   - This matches how many people behave in practice:
+     - They do not try to perfectly optimise the lowest possible price.
+     - They “satisfice”: once the deal is **good enough** either in absolute terms or relative discount, they want to know and act before the price changes again.

+4. **Avoiding regret and spam**
+   - By de-duplicating on `lastNotifiedPrice`, the app avoids sending multiple alerts for the same price point.
+   - By using your personal baseline and explicit rules, it reduces the chance of:
+     - “Fake discounts” that are still worse than your starting point.
+     - “I waited to save another 50 NOK and missed a perfectly good deal” regret.

+Together, this makes the tracker more aligned with how real buyers think about deals, not just how retailers design their banners.

 ---